| | | | | | | |

 • Hiking sticks/trekking poles:

 • Some people don’t like walking with hiking sticks, but this was not an option for Lizz or for me.
-We walked the first day without sticks and then immediately visited an outdoor store that very evening to buy sticks.
+We walked the first day of our first pilgrimage without sticks and then immediately visited an outdoor store that very evening to buy sticks.
 This took so much pressure off our backs and legs and allowed us to walk much faster.
 In fact, there was almost an international incident on the Camino when someone stole our sticks!
+There are a lot of sticks on the market.
+Look for lightweight and, personally, I liked hiking sticks that folded so that I could stick them in a side pocket of my backpack when I wasn’t using them.
+If you are not checking a bag to travel to Spain, consider buying your sticks when you arrive.

 • Fast-drying towel:

-• You will use your own towel in the albergues (pilgrim hostels) on the Camino, so you must have one that folds up small and drys fast.
+• You will use your own towel in the albergues (pilgrim hostels) on the Camino, so you must have one that folds up small and dries fast.

 • Sunscreen